icerockdev/codelabs.kmp.icerock.dev/src/kmm-icerock-onboarding/lesson-1/kmm-icerock-onboarding-1-en.md

 To work with Kotlin code you need an IDE by JetBrains - IDEA or Android Studio.
 Kotlin Multiplatform Mobile is currently the main IDE [as it is recognised by Android Studio (https://kotlinlang.org/lp/mobile/ecosystem/), so it is required to be installed.

-In this regard we recommend using [JetBrains Toolbox] (https://www.jetbrains.com/toolbox-app/), this application will independently monitor the current version of an IDE used and facilitate the process of installation / updating all IDEs by JetBrains.
+In this regard we recommend using [JetBrains Toolbox](https://www.jetbrains.com/toolbox-app/), this application will independently monitor the current version of an IDE used and facilitate the process of installation / updating all IDEs by JetBrains.

 ![jetbrains toolbox](assets/jetbrains-toolbox.png)